AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call a group of killer whales playing instruments?
+What do you call a cow with no legs?

-An Orca-stra.
+Ground beef!
 <!-- JOKE-END -->